grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

   ○ Worker built from a template hosted in a git repository  // [!code focus]
 ```

-Next, you are asked to choose whether you want to use TypeScript, if you want to use JavaScript, choose `No`.
+Next, you will be asked to choose whether you want to use TypeScript, if you want to use JavaScript, choose `No`.
 Here we choose `Yes`:

 ```ansi{11}
 using create-cloudflare version 2.17.1